oliverstickel/oliverstickel.github.io/index.md

 `2016-2018`
 **ZEIT.RAUM Siegen** was a regional project to build a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for an installation in a local museum.
 I coordinated the ideation phase, wrote most of the proposals and was part of the negotiation team.
 In the project, I built the first prototypes for model and wiki and recruited the project staff.
 *Regional societies, University of Siegen, other sources, about 190.000€.*

+`2015-2017`
+**Internet-Cafe4Refugees** was a project we set up when Uni Siegen housed hundreds of refugees.
+We provided tech support and hardware.
+Internet connection was provided together with the local [freifunk.net](https://freifunk.net/) community.
+*Volunteer work, hardware donations and enough local funding for student aids to cover daily opening hours.*

 `2013-today`
 **Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards being a founder and the world of fundraising.
 The project is still going and has become infrastructure.